adelsmee/adelsmee.github.io/_posts/2015-07-03-nice-pairing.md

 layout : post
 title : Nice Pair - Pair Programming Archetypes
 excerpt: What kind of pair programmer are you?
-author: asmee
 ---

-*The post first appeared on the [Lonely Planet Engineering](http://engineering.lonelyplanet.com/2013/08/09/Nice-Pair---Pair-Programming-Archetypes.html) Blog*
+*This post first appeared on the [Lonely Planet Engineering](http://engineering.lonelyplanet.com/2013/08/09/Nice-Pair---Pair-Programming-Archetypes.html) Blog*

 ###### What kind of pair programmer are you?